sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 query.Execute();
 Console.WriteLine(query.Result); // "True"
 Console.WriteLine(query.ResultExplanation); // A human-readable walkthrough of the proof tree(s)
-// ..also note that there are also other properties that facilitate programmatic exploration of the proof tree(s)
+// ..note that there are also other properties that facilitate programmatic exploration of the proof tree(s)
 ```

 ### Using Backward Chaining